awestover/skyspace/probabilistic_method/readme.md

 way to think about combinatorics problems.
 Here is a high level overview of how proofs by the probabilistic method go

+---

 > Consider a random thing
 > Break the thing up into simple sub-things
 > Compute something on the sub-things
 > Combine the sub-things together to get
 > Pr[thing is good] > 0
 > Thus, there must be some thing that is good.

+---

 The approach is often pretty non-constructive but sometimes it can be made constructive.

+##### story

 I want to read this book because I believe that it contains some really elegant math, and I think math is super cool.
 The first half of my senior year wasn't